-Getting through the day can be tough, especially with anxiety, stress, and feeling generally overwhelmed by trying your best to balance your work and home life.
+Getting through the day can be tough, especially with anxiety and stress.
+You may feel generally overwhelmed in trying to balance your work and home life.

 But what if there was a way to optimize what you get out of each day by utilizing a few simple hacks?